terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/data_solution_extension.html.markdown

 ## Creating new tenant user with required rights (Step 6)

-Solutions Add-On brings additional rights to VCD.
+Solutions Add-On brings additional rights to VCLOUD.
 Usually, to leverage new functionalities introduced by a Solution Add-On, one should have those new rights.
-This functionality has been long present in Terraform provider VCD, but this is just a tiny example on how one can combine multiples rights bundles to create a new role and user.
+This functionality has been long present in Terraform provider VCLOUD, but this is just a tiny example on how one can combine multiples rights bundles to create a new role and user.

 Read more about [roles and rights in a designated guide page](https://registry.terraform.io/providers/terraform-viettelidc/vcloud/latest/docs/guides/roles_management).